tacit0428/my-webpage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Chuer Chen received her MSc degree in Electrical & Computer Engineering from National University of Singapore in 2021.
-Her research interests include human-computer interaction, AR/VR, visualization.
-She is currently working in [IDVX Lab](https://idvxlab.com/), Tongji University as a research assistant and searching for a **Fall 2023 PhD**  opportunity.
-Before now, she worked at Alibaba Group as a front-end engineer.
+I received her MSc degree in Electrical & Computer Engineering from National University of Singapore in 2021.
+My research interests include human-computer interaction, data visualization.
+I aim to develop intelligent systems to assist users explore data and augment human-AI collaboration.
+I am currently working in [IDVX Lab](https://idvxlab.com/), Tongji University as a research assistant and searching for a **Fall 2023 PhD**  opportunity.
+Before now, I worked at Alibaba Group as a front-end engineer.

 **I am looking for a PhD position.
 Thank You!**